 Can I take out a joint mortgage with my partner, sibling, or parent?

 The benefits of taking out a joint mortgage are that by pooling your finances you will be able to purchase a more expensive property or, in the case of Shared Ownership, a bigger chunk of your new property.
+Joining forces with friends or family can also allow you to buy your home in the location of your dreams, which might not have been possible by yourself!

 Things to consider when buying a property with someone else